|

 The senses of Soul |

-How transient a sense is mortal sight, when a wound on the
+How transient a sense is mortal sight, when a wound

-sensation of its own, and there is no oblivion for Soul and its faculties.
+no sensation of its own, and there is no oblivion for Soul and its faculties.

 Spirit's senses are without pain, and they are forever at peace.
 Nothing can